lemo96/WAF/README.md

 ===========================================================================

-# If you want to run the file in the background, you can use the apple command
+# If you want to run the file in the background
+yum install -y screen / centos

+sudo apt get install screen -y / ubuntu or debian

-screen bash loop_block_ddoser_ip.sh // Install screen tool first
+screen bash loop_block_ddoser_ip.sh